compbolt/comp2850-hci-starter/wk09/research/tasks.md

 ---

 ## Task 4: Delete Completed Task
-**Scenario**: You've completed "Email supervisor" and want to remove it.
+**Scenario**: you've forgotten what time dinner was and need to find the task

 **Instructions**:
-1. Find task "Email supervisor"
-2. Delete it
+1. filter tasks to find task: "dinner booked for 19:45"
-3. Confirm it's gone
+2. Confirm it's there

 **Success criteria**:
-- Confirmation shown (HTMX) OR form submits (no-JS)
-- Task removed from list
+- task is visually presented on the screen
 - Status message announced

 **Inclusion focus**: Confirmation (HTMX has `hx-confirm`, no-JS has none - documented trade-off)